Pricing and Information

 January 7, 2015

 Restaurant chain success remains robust.
-After a deeep in-house cleaning of restaurant chain locations, estimated closures have been relatively low at a rate of approximately 6.5% (annualized) compared to independently owned locations that hover around 10%.
+After a deeep in-house cleaning of restaurant chain locations, estimated closures have been relatively low at a rate of around 4% (annualized) compared to independently owned locations that hover around 10%.

 November 5, 2014